So, introduce yourself?

 What gave you the idea of starting a video game company?

-It was something I always wanted to do my entire life was to run a video game company.
+Something I always wanted to do my entire life was to run a video game company.
 I learned to program when I was younger and read a lot of Game Developer magazine to try to learn game development techniques.

 I helped out with some coding on mod teams when I was in high school and then took a bit of a career turn in college moving into music.
 During high school I interned at a couple of business-to-business type web companies following my mentor to his own startup as a part time engineer.
 I got a little burnt out on full stack development and moved into the music industry in LA.
 It was there while working with Raphael Saadiq, one of the artists he was working with at the time, had someone come over to show him a prototype of a game they were working on that this artist starred in.
 It really brought a lot back in terms of missing development and modding and I remember mentioning to Raphael we could do something like that ourselves.
 Later on Raphael, along with a couple of other people, really helped us get started based on an idea we had.
 I think it was naïve to think we could easily achieve what this company did for this artist, but I think being naïve is what made us jump head first into starting IllFonic.

 The crazy part is my engineering mentor that I used to work for in high school and college had a buddy that was an industry veteran.
 He introduced us and I showed him a prototype we did as a Unreal Tournament 3 mod and that one introduction ended up being our most important as he introduced us to an attorney in the industry who ended up being the one who made a majority of our introductions to everyone in the game industry.
 Crazy how life works out!
-We also spend a decent amount of time going through the various communities, such as the forums or social media, and working with the community team to look for issues that have been reported.
-Every bug needs to be documented into our database with the proper reproduction steps.
-Documentation is a very important part of the job!

 How did you get the studio started?